-The 5 included units are all sample players with clever synth controls layered over the top.
-Not being true synthesizers doesn’t distract from the sound they create, though technically you are limited to the boundary’s of the samples supplied.
-This approach is brilliant for newcomers to the synth scene and old hands alike who simply don’t have time or interest to start scratch building tones from the ground up with modular synths.
+The 5 included units are all sample players with cleaver synth controls layered over the top.
+Not being true synthesizers doesn’t distract from the sound they create, though technically you are limited to the boundaries of the samples supplied.
+This approach is brilliant for newcomers to the synth scene and old hands alike who simply don’t have time or interest to start scratch-building tones from the ground up with modular synths.

 Here’s a quick run-through of what you get in the collection.

-DrumShaper – A 4 channel drum machine (Kick, Snare, Clap and Hats) with pattern sequencer.
+DrumShaper – A 4-channel drum machine (Kick, Snare, Clap and Hats) with a pattern sequencer.
 Very simple to operate but surprisingly complex arrangements possible for the included sample collection.
-You can sculpt each section of your kit and with the pattern arranger come up with some very useful stuff.
-Probably the highlight of the collection as its the easiest drum machine we’ve used in as far as quickly building a usable drum pattern.
+You can sculpt each section of your kit and with the pattern, the arranger comes up with some very useful stuff.
+Probably the highlight of the collection as it’s the easiest drum machine we’ve used as far as quickly building a usable drum pattern.

-CarminePoly – a 2 oscillator lead synth with ADSR filter and amp, LFO and simple mod wheel controlled LPF.
-Four simplistic FX controls – Drive, Phaser, Delay and Sparkle, all tailored to suit in your face synth lead sounds though to soft bells and organs.
-Vintage sounding and perfect for dance music, it covers all the standard polysynth sounds you’ll need, just don’t expect it to do much more.
+CarminePoly – a 2-oscillator lead synth with ADSR filter and amp, LFO and simple mod wheel-controlled LPF.
+Four simplistic FX controls – Drive, Phaser, Delay and Sparkle, are all tailored to suit in-your-face synth lead sounds through to soft bells and organs.
+Vintage sounding and perfect for dance music, it covers all the standard poly synth sounds you’ll need, just don’t expect it to do much more.

-DirtyMono – Hard hitting mono arpeggiated sequence synth deriving from a VCO Sample, digital VCO, sub-oscillator and a rather basic noise generator.
+DirtyMono – Hard-hitting mono arpeggiated sequence synth deriving from a VCO Sample, digital VCO, sub-oscillator and a rather basic noise generator.
 Perfect for bass and more aggressive lead patches.
-Has a built in step sequencer and more FX controls then CarminePoly.
-DirtyMono is actually a bit of the gem in the rough, even though it’s not a true synth you can really get some great results.
+Has a built-in step sequencer and more FX controls than CarminePoly.
+DirtyMono is actually a bit of a gem in the rough, even though it’s not a true synth you can really get some great results.

 SweepMachine – Creates noise swells and fall-offs.
-A surprising amount of flexibility including noise, sub noise, and metal.
+A surprising amount of flexibility including noise, sub-noise, and metal.
 Includes an LFO and 3 FX, flanger, Delay and Sparkle.
-The first time I have seen such a synth, and very usable for EDM, not so much other styles.
+The first time I have seen such a synth, and very usable for EDM, but not so much for other styles.

 MissonControl – Sort of a one-finger DJ player using individual samples and patterns from the construction kit to create full mix loops.

-Also included is the above-mentioned Construct Kits, a collection of all the instrument samples used in Electro Suite available as individual wav sample one-shots, loops and full patterns with individual instruments mapped to your keyboard.
-This will be where you’ll spend most of your time as all of the samples are draggable to your DAW arrangement screen as full waveforms, allowing you to create endless loop based patterns – pretty amazing stuff.
+Also included is the above-mentioned Construct Kits, a collection of all the instrument samples used in Elctro Suite available as individual wav samples one shot, loops and full patterns with individual instruments mapped to your keyboard.
+This will be where you’ll spend most of your time as all of the samples are draggable to your DAW arrangement screen as full waveforms, allowing you to create endless loop-based patterns – pretty amazing stuff.